 The focus will be on eliminating stressors that have contributed to the resident’s difficulties.
 Peace, serenity, healthy eating and activity, and predictable living will be paramount during this transitional phase.
 Social detoxification from the effects of drugs, alcohol, and electronics will be undertaken while the resident is in a safe and supportive environment.
 Chef-prepared fresh meals will be served while daily exercise regimens, yoga, meditation, Yoga Nidra, and weekly massage therapy will be introduced, all creating an ideal backdrop for physical and mental health and healing.

 Once the resident and their treatment team agree that enough stability has been achieved, various types of assessments will be facilitated by the Bridge House Medical and Clinical professionals who will be looking at all areas of health and functioning.
 This testing will be overseen by the Director of Diagnostic Services.
 A broad range of tests and assessments can be administered, and each resident’s particular circumstances will guide the development of the test battery utilized.
 These tests and assessments will be chosen to help the resident and treatment team gather information quickly and will be utilized to guide the observational components of assessment as the resident begins reengaging in day-to-day activities on the Bridge House campus and in the community.
-With the resident’s permission, the primary therapist will spend many hours with the resident, family members, and prior treatment, and academic providers gathering background information.
-Empirical data will be gathered through the use of written and hands-on tests with the psychologist.
+With the resident’s permission, clinicians within appropriate specialty areas will spend many hours with the resident, family members, and prior treatment, and academic providers gathering background information.
+Empirical data will be gathered through the use of written and hands-on tests with the psychologist and other professionals.
 It will be essential for the Bridge House Medical and Clinical Team to get to know the resident as a whole person and to learn about what led them to their current circumstances.
-The goals for the primary the Bridge House Medical and Clinical Team to provide the resident, family, and treating professionals with a comprehensive history of the resident and an understanding of how the resident’s issues have developed; the most accurate diagnosis possible; and a clear path for treatment of the issues interfering with the resident’s ability to function as adaptively as possible.
+The goals is to provide the resident, family, and treating professionals with a comprehensive history of the resident and an understanding of how the resident’s issues have developed; the most accurate diagnosis possible; and a clear path for treatment of the issues interfering with the resident’s ability to function as adaptively as possible.
 While accurate diagnosis is important, the primary focus will be on gaining an understanding of the resident as a human being with a unique history, personal strengths, future goals, and aspirations.

 What does it mean to be you?
 A meeting will be planned with each of our residents, about two-thirds of the way through their Bridge House experience, and this will be the topic.
 The treatment team who has been working with each resident will come together to share verbal feedback with the resident and with significant others for whom the resident has given consent.
 This allows the resident to have clear communication about assessment results and an opportunity to ask any questions of the psychologist and other team members.
 The goal will be to articulate what is going on for each person, why it is going on, and most importantly, what to do about it next.
 The Bridge House Medical and Clinical Team will be available throughout the remainder of the resident’s stay at Bridge House for further consultation.
 These findings will also be provided in a thorough written report.